aolayeye/Belly-Button-Biodiversity-Dashboard/README.md

 7. The final part of the function will a gauge chart that displays the weekly washing frequency's value, and display the value as a measure from 0-10 on the progress bar in the gauge chart when an individual ID is selected from the dropdown menu.

 ### Results
-Horizontal Bar Chart and Gauge Chart
+Horizontal Bar Chart: Top 10 Bacteria Cultures Found and Gauge Chart: Gauge Chart: Belly Button Washing Frequency

 ![Horizontal_Bar_Chart](https://user-images.githubusercontent.com/67847583/125715296-1601304c-1f35-44f9-91f2-b22f110e48e1.png)

-Gauge Chart

 ![Gauge_Chart](https://user-images.githubusercontent.com/67847583/125715302-07b0500e-fb82-481f-af11-6fcdf499d5cf.png)